Jonathan-UIUC/Self-Driving-Car/README.md

 # Self Driven Car

-A self driven car with intelligence detecting obstacles and make correct decision based on machine learning.
+A self driven car has intelligence detecting obstacles and making correct decision based on machine learning and other built-in patfinding algorithms.

 ## Getting Started